-- Modified Accrual Basis: - Revenues are recognized only to the extent that they are susceptible to accrual (Both measurable and available to finance expenditures of the current period) - Expenditures are recognized, typically when due.
-However there are multiple exceptions (discussed later) - Modified Accrual Current Financial Resources measurement focus will exclude: - Long term assets (capital assets) and long term liabilities (debt) - Certain deferred inflows and outflows (ex. items associated with issuance of debt and the new GASB 68/71 accruals)
+- Modified Accrual Basis: - → Revenues are recognized only to the extent that they are susceptible to accrual (Both measurable and available to finance expenditures of the current period) - Expenditures are recognized, typically when due.
+However there are multiple exceptions (discussed later) - Modified Accrual Current Financial Resources measurement focus will exclude: - Long-term assets (capital assets) and long-term liabilities (debt) - Certain deferred inflows and outflows (ex. items associated with debt and GASB 68/75 pension/OPEB accruals)